So, what are you doing about Covid-19?

 The reason is simple, my clothes catch my sweat.
 If I were nude then the combo of oil and sweat would turn your back into an unmanageable ‘slip and slide’.
-Even during a sensual I wear a t-shirt and shorts, more on that below.
+Even during a sensual session I wear a t-shirt and shorts, more on that below.

 Can I be nude during the massage?: